Textpattern : Articles

 The only type of Textpattern form that will work with a Textpattern article is an article form.
 Creating an article form is much the same as creating a miscellaneous form:

-4. From the drop–down Type list, select article.
+- From the drop-down Form type list, select Article.

 Specifying the Parts of a Textpattern Article

-As an example of a very simple Textpattern article form, let’s assume that you just want to display the two main parts of a Textpattern article: the title, as a second–level heading, followed by the body text.
+As an example of a very simple Textpattern article form, let’s assume that you just want to display in an HTML page the two main parts of a Textpattern article: the title, as a first-level heading, followed by the body text.
 Your Textpattern article form would contain this code:

 <txp:body />